JordyDutch/LUKSO-FAQ/LUKSO l16 FAQ.md

 ```
 ```

 #### What is Lukso’s vision regarding the network?
-Will Lukso keep following the Ethereum network updates or eventually split and follow its own path again after mainnet?
+Will Lukso keep following the Ethereum network updates or eventually split and follow its own path again after mainnet with the Pandora/Vanguard/Orchestrator clients?

 ```
 ```